isaranwrap/StandardizingAKI/pkg/docs/index.rst

        Toy dataset shape: (9094, 6)

+.. option:: R

+The R package comes with a built-in dataset, `toy`.
 The toy dataset comes with columns for the patient identifier, the encounter identifier, whether the measurement was inpatient or outpatient, the creatinine measurement and time at which the measurement was taken. ``toy.head()`` should yield something like this:

 .. csv-table::
-    :file: /Users/Praveens/Desktop/ishan/StandardizingAKI/pkg/doc_csvs/toy_head.csv
+    :file: /doc_csvs/toy_head.csv

 .. admonition:: Tip!